Bidding and Indicating Practices

 In a follow-on survey, members were asked how to level the playing field in regard to privately agreed indicating methods.
 Sixteen players voted.
 Half of them voted to do nothing.
 The other half voted for remedial options.
 (In polling at this site, the majority participants are voting for tournament rules to define acceptable indicating practices.)

-Sanctioned tournament rules currently state that physical signals, bids meaning specific information, or cheating of any kind will not be tolerated.
+Some sanctioned tournament rules state that physical signals, bids meaning specific information, or cheating of any kind will not be tolerated.
 Without specific written rules, some players will rationalize that their questionable methods are fair play, and private understandings regarding their uses are okay.

 Some traditional players, in order to become more competitive in sanctioned tournaments, need to learn these methods and be on the lookout for them during competition.

 Paul Proft, e-mail